During Production Inspection (DUPRO)

 - Inspection level

-AQL inspection provides a structured and repeatable method for assessing quality conditions during manufacturing.
+AQL sampling provides a structured method for evaluating quality conditions during active manufacturing.

-Inspection findings are commonly categorized according to severity to support corrective action decisions.
+Inspection findings are typically categorized according to severity.

 Critical Defects

-Critical defects are issues that may create safety hazards, regulatory concerns, or severe product failure risk.
+Critical defects create potential safety hazards, regulatory concerns, or serious product failure risks.

 Major Defects

-Major defects are issues that significantly affect usability, performance, durability, or commercial acceptance.
+Major defects significantly affect product performance, durability, functionality, or commercial acceptance.

 Examples include: